aimenobaid/CSC120-FinalProject--groupfiles/README.md

                 help overwritten ___
                 other Island methods overwritten ___
         - also architecture diagram update

-    - **help is abstract in Island rn, is that good or?
     - AIMEN:
         -Consistent help() in every child class **YES** -New strategy for moving around, consistent for all child classes completed **YES**